NNTin/d-back/docs/developer-guide.md

 # Developer Guide

 Welcome to the d-back developer guide!
 Thank you for your interest in contributing to this project.
-This guide covers everything you need to know to get started with development, understand the architecture, run tests, and submit contributions.
+This guide covers everything to get started with development, understand the architecture, run tests, and submit contributions.

 ## Introduction